-Diagnosis and management of individual medical and surgical cases, as part of a veterinary patient care team, in the large animal veterinary teaching hospital and at the Training Center for Dairy Professionals
+Diagnosis and management of individual medical and surgical cases, as part of a veterinary patient care team, in the large animal veterinary teaching hospital and at the Training Center for Dairy Professionals.

-621 Equine Practice Clerkship
+621 Practice Based Ambulatory Clerkship

 Fall, Spring, Summer.
 3 credits.
+A student may earn a maximum of 6 credits in all enrollments for this course.
 RB: Completion of semester 5 of the graduate-professional program in the College of Veterinary Medicine.
 R: Open to graduate-professional students in the College of Veterinary Medicine.

 Supervised, off-campus experience in an assigned veterinary practice.
-Regular equine farm calls.
-Afterhours emergencies.
+Regular equine and food animal farm calls.
+After-hours emergencies.
 Veterinary practice management

-622 Advanced Equine Clinical Clerkship
+Advanced Equine Clinical Clerkship 622